vittorioromeo/SSVOpenHexagon/README.md

     cd SSVOpenHexagon
     ```

-**Note:** Not all gits can recognize ``--remote-submodules``.
+    **Note:** Not all `git` versions can recognize `--remote-submodules`.
 If you are cloning this git simply just to compile, you can omit this and you'll be fine.
-Most IDEs and the MinGW library offered in step 1 should be able to recognize ``--remote-submodules``
+Most IDEs and the MinGW library offered in step 1 should be able to recognize `--remote-submodules`

 5. `cd` into the build folder: